Wednesday, March 31, 2010

 Step two: Initialization

 When you are pulling your costume from the ground, you need to start with choosing materials for the clothes and in our case for the armour.
 Again searching trough forums and other sites I found recommended materials for the uniform.
 We chose flannel for the coat and pouches and for the pants I used thick cotton.
 I used same stuff on my Bubblehead nurse costume, where it proved to be really nice quality and forgiving material.
 For the shoes I chose awning cloth for its durability and thickness.
 For attachments I used Velcro, rubber bands with different widths and plastic buckles.
-For the h
+For the helmet shroud I had to buy white vinyl, with a nice tint of pink.
+Better material is on search.

 For the armour I needed to dig deeper and the extra work was worth it.
 First we thought we would do the armour parts from fibreglass, but with that we would have needed a lot of help from our commissioner.
 In The Definitive How To: Snowtrooper I was introduced to vacuum forming, so I started to Google and eventually found many helpful sites from model builders homepages to How to- Youtube videos.
 I collected all the information together to form a plan suited for our project.